akashblackhat/Admain-finder.py/README.md

     ls
     python3 Admain-finder.py
 # tools video :
-# Disclaimer :
-* Wifi-Hacking tool not responsible for misuse and for illegal purposes.
-Use it only for       Pentest or Educational purpose 🏴 !!!
- Hacking is not a crime (: ..Pull requests are always welcome.. :)

  # Happy Hacking ( Privacy & Security No Such Things Exists in digital World, We Can Hack Everything )